fl4p/batmon-ha/README.md

 * `watchdog` stops the program on too many errors (make sure to enable the Home Assistant watchdog to restart the add-on after it exists)

+## Energy Meters

+Batmon implements energy metering using the power values the BMS provides.
+You can add theses meters to your Home Assistant Energy Dashboard.
+The accuracy depends on the accuracy of the voltage and current readings from the BMS.
+Consider these having an error of 2~5%.
+Some BMS do not detect small currents (<200mA) and can miss high frequency peaks, leading to even greater error.

+* `Total Energy Discharge` Meter: total Energy out of the battery (increasing only, use this for the Energy Dashboard)
+* `Total Energy Charge`: total Energy into the battery (increasing only, use this for the Energy Dashboard)
+* `Total Energy`: The total energy flow into and out of the battery (decreasing and increasing).
+  This equals to `(Total Energy Charge) - (Total Energy Discharge)`.
+* `Total Cycles`: Total full cycles of the battery.
+One complete discharge and charge is a full cycle: SoC 100%-0%-100%.
+  This is not a value provided by the BMS, but Batmon computes this by differentiating the SoC.

 ## Troubleshooting

 * When experiencing connection issues enable `keep_alive`
 * Enable `verbose_log` and check the logs.
 If that is too noisy set `debug: true` in the BMS configuration as described above
 * Power cycle the BMS Bluetooth dongle (or BMS)
 * Try another Bluetooth hardware
 * Try to find the BMS with a BLE scan [linux](https://ukbaz.github.io/howto/beacon_scan_cmd_line.html)

 ## Known Issues